Systemic Lupus Erythematosus

 Symptoms of Systemic Lupus Erythematosus

-Some people with lupus may have mild symptoms that do not significantly affect their daily life, while others may have severe symptoms that require intensive treatment.
+Some people with lupus may have mild symptoms that do not significantly affect their daily lives, while others may have severe symptoms that require intensive treatment.
 Symptoms can also come and go, sometimes disappearing for weeks or months at a time (known as remission) before flaring up again (relapse).

 It is important to seek medical attention if you are experiencing symptoms of SLE, as prompt treatment can help prevent long-term damage to your organs.